jack-laverty/wavereplay/README.md

 It's a simple dashboard to view all your sessions and a standard video player with some additional playback controls, timestamped annotations, and a glassboard overlay.

-This README is 10% user guide and 90% documentation to remind me how everything was implemented.

 ## Tech Stack